How to Live by Faith Not by Sight

 Faith Defined

 Faith is not wishful thinking.
-It is confidence — rooted in God's character and promises — about things that are not yet visible.
+It is substance and evidence — rooted in God's character and promises — about things that are not yet visible.

 The Heroes of Faith

-Hebrews 11 lists people who lived by faith:
+Hebrews 11 is a roll call of people who lived this way.

 None of them had the full picture.
 All of them acted on faith in what they could not see.